Student and Member Attendance

 - Barcodes – Do the IDs you want to track already have barcodes on them?

 - If YES, try scanning them with the codeREADr app.
-[Hint: for iOS and BB devices, check the app’s barcode type settings for the barcode type you use.]
-If you cannot scan them with codeREADr’s standard scan engine, you may need to upgrade to codeREADr ‘SD PRO’ or use a Bluetooth scanning accessory or use codeREADr on a desktop/laptop with a USB scanning device.
+[Hint: for iOS devices, check the app’s barcode type settings for the barcode type you use.]
+If you cannot scan them with codeREADr’s standard scan engine, you may need to upgrade to codeREADr ‘SD PRO’ or use a scanning device or use codeREADr on a desktop/laptop with a USB scanning device.

 No Barcodes?
-Use text/voice search, magstripe or RFID/NFC instead!
+Use text/voice search or RFID/NFC instead!

 Scanning barcodes is fast.
-But, it’s certainly not the only way to use codeREADr.
-Many clients instead use MagStripe or RFID/NFC (see self-scan video below) to capture IDs or use the app’s Manual Entry or Lookup options.
+But, it’s not the only way to use codeREADr.
+You can read RFID/NFC tags (scan video below) to capture IDs or use the app’s Manual Entry or Lookup options.
 Our Lookup feature is very useful in that you can search for the first few characters on an ID and then scroll the resulting list or you can search by name or other identifers within the barcode or, importantly, within the associated Response text.

 This Lookup feature is very commonly used when barcodes are not practical or the student or member forgot their ID.
 It is very fast and simple, especially when using voice.